 In usual circumstances, when a road traffic accident happens, the two drivers speak to each other and the driver responsible for the accident provides details of his insurers to the innocent party.
 They can then make a claim for their injuries and car damage against the liable driver’s insurance via a company like us.

 However, in the case of a hit and run or uninsured driver causing an accident, there is no insurer to claim from.
 Most people assume you can do nothing and will have to claim against their own comprehensive insurance for the damage to their vehicle.
 If you have comprehensive cover, you can do this, but you will probably lose your excess and certainly can’t claim for injuries.

-So, what if an illegal driver crashes in to you and either doesn’t have insurance, or speeds off before you have the chance to get their registration number?
+If you’ve been injured in a road accident that was caused by someone else’s negligence, you’re fully entitled to make a claim for compensation.
+But what if an illegal driver crashes in to you and either doesn’t have insurance, or speeds off before you have the chance to get their registration number?
 How can you still claim compensation?

 Motor Insurers Bureau to the rescue

 Don’t despair!
 There is a body set up to provide access to compensation for just this kind of incident.
 They are the not-so-well known ‘Motor Insurers Bureau‘ or MIB.
 The MIB are funded by the insurance industry by way of a minimal donation from each sold insurance policy to the MIB.
 The MIB act as a quasi insurer in handling such claims and investigate them and where applicable, provide medical rehabilitation to injured claimants and compensation payments including loss of income etc.